kaapana/kaapana/.gitlab/issue_templates/report_issue.md

 Before you file a ticket, please have a look at our [FAQ](https://kaapana.readthedocs.io/en/stable/faq_root.html).
 Your problem might be covered already.

-## Log in to our gitlab project.
+## Log in to our gitlab via github.
+Before you can create a ticket you have to log in to our gitlab.
 You can use your github account with github as an identity provider to do so.
-Click the Helmholtz AAI button.
+Go to [Sign in](https://codebase.helmholtz.cloud/users/sign_in) and click the Helmholtz AAI button.
 Then search for github and select it.
 <p float="left">
     <img src="login1.png" width="500" />
     <img src="login2.png" width="500" />